gradle/gradle/design-docs/incremental-build.md

 For some tasks, the exact output files are not known until after the task has completed.
 For these tasks, Gradle scans the output directories both before and after task execution and determines the output files based on the differences.
 This has a couple of drawbacks:

-- It's potentially quite slow, and often the task implementation can ddetermine the output files more cheaply.
+- It's potentially quite slow, and often the task implementation can determine the output files more cheaply.
 - It's not very accurate if the task does any kind of up-to-date checking itself or if it changes file timestamps.

 The set of output files is currently used for: